Tommo565/mango-env/README.md

 ## Setting up IntelliJ

-IntelliJ is an IDE (Integrated Development Environment)
+IntelliJ is an IDE (Integrated Development Environment) which has excellent support from GCP.
+It's created by JetBrains who also create other IDEs such as PyCharm and WebStorm.

+Why IntelliJ?
+* Excellent support from GCP
+* Plugins to code in Python, R etc.
+* More versatile than PyCharm

 ## Jargon buster